ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>--in-place</code></dt>
 <dd>Optional: Rewrite the source file with the updated command structure.
-If this flag is not specified, a new file is created with the updated command structure.</dd>
+If this flag is not specified, you can see a summary of the changes to the script file in STDOUT.</dd>

 <dt><code><em>FILE [FILE ...]</em></code></dt>
 <dd>The file that contains the scripts that you want to update.</dd>